bbcmicrobit/PythonEditor/README.rst

 * my scripts - returns you to the main menu listing all your scripts.
 * download - downloads the Python code directly to the local filesystem.
 The filename will be the name of the script with spaces replaced by "_" and ending in .py.
 So "extraordinary script" is saved as extraordinary_script.py.
 This is all done locally in the user's browser - no network based services are needed.
 * code snippets - currently a stub, will allow user's to write code from pre-defined Python fragments (functions, loops, if...else etc).
+They are triggered by typing a keyword followed by TAB.
+For example, type "wh" followed by TAB to insert a while... loop.
 * help - currently a stub, Python specific help will be available from here.

 There's a YouTube demo of an early version of this editor here: